-The following 2019/2020 over subscription criteria will be used to determine to whom offers will be made:
+The following 2020/2021 over subscription criteria will be used to determine to whom offers will be made:

-- 1. Looked After Children and previously Looked After Children. - 2.
-Children who have an exceptional medical or exceptional social need. - 3.
-Children of staff currently at the school whose permanent contract (not time sheet) began two or more years ago. - 4.
-Children whose siblings are current or former students of the School. - 5.
-A maximum of 10 of the remaining places will be offered to children of former students. - 6.
-The remaining places will be allocated across five groups as follows: - a.
-70% of the remaining places will be allocated to children on the basis of proximity to the school. - b.
-9% will be allocated from the remaining applications with an RM14 post code only by random selection. - c.
-9% will be allocated from the remaining applications from RM11 and RM12 post codes only by random selection. - d.
-3% will be allocated from Tower Hamlets based on proximity to the historic school in Bow. - e.
-9% will be allocated from outside the London Borough of Havering from the School's historical area of Brentwood Borough Council. - 7.
-20 children (10% of admission number) to be selected on the basis of aptitude for sport (10 places) or music (10 places).
+1. Looked After Children and previously Looked After Children.
+(Please complete paragraph 3 of the SIF).

+2. Children who have an exceptional medical or exceptional social need4 which is relevant to the School.
+Written evidence of this from a suitable & qualified professional must be provided at the time of application demonstrating why CCCS is the most suitable option.
+(Please complete paragraph 4 of the SIF).

+3. Children of staff 5 currently at the school whose permanent contract (not time sheet) began two or more years before the application for admission was made.
+(Please complete paragraph 5 of the SIF).

+4. Children whose siblings 6 are current or former students of the School.
+The sibling(s) must have been admitted through the normal admissions procedure in Year 6 or through an in-year admission, where the parent/guardian(s) applied directly to the school, in Years 7-11.
+(Please complete paragraph 6 of the SIF).

+5. A maximum of 10 of the remaining places will be offered to children of former students7.
+If there are more applicants than places available these will be allocated on the basis of random selection9.
+(Please complete paragraph 7 of the SIF).

+6. The remaining places will be allocated across five groups as follows:

+a.
+70% of the remaining places will be allocated to children on the basis of proximity to the School8.

+b.
+9% will be allocated from the remaining applications from with an RM14 post code only by random selection9. c.
+9% will be allocated from the remaining applications from RM11 and RM12 post codes only by random selection9.

+d.
+3% will be allocated from Tower Hamlets on the basis of proximity to the historic school in Bow8.

+e.
+9% will be allocated from outside the London Borough of Havering from the School's historical area of Brentwood Borough Council by random allocation9.

+7. 20 children (10% of admission number) to be selected on the basis of aptitude for sport (10 places) or music (10 places) 10.
+(Please complete paragraph 8 and/or 9 of the SIF and the relevant Aptitude for Sport and/or Music Application Form).
+If there are not enough applicants qualifying to be admitted, or acceptances, on one aptitude then remaining spaces will be filled with the other until the 10% quota is complete.
+The Sport/Music aptitude testing is independently verified by an external body.

+8. Should the School be undersubscribed, the School will admit students who do not meet the religious criteria.
+Places will be allocated using the same criterion 1 - 7 above.